Travelling from the U.S.

 From spring 2017, Tap Portugal offers nonstop flights between Toronto and Lisbon.

 No airlines fly directly from Australia to Lisbon.
 The following carriers offer connecting flights between various cities in Australia and Portugal’s capital:

 If you are living in the United Kingdom and are organizing a trip to Lisbon, there are numerous low-cost carriers from various parts of the country to Portugal’s capital.
 A flight from London to Lisbon takes two hours and a half.

 - Easyjet: flies to Lisbon from Bristol, Edinburgh, Liverpool, London Gatwick and London Luton.
 Return flights can cost £70 or less.

 - British Airways: flies from London Heathrow and in just two and a half hours, you’re in Lisbon.
 Flights cost minimum £50.

 - Ryanair: flies from London STN, Manchester, Glasgow.
 Return flights can cost £60 or less.

 If you are landing in Lisbon Airport, check out our article on the best ways to get from the Airport to the city centre:

-If you plan to travel around Portugal, you might want to think of traveling by train.
+If you plan to travel around Portugal, you might want to think about traveling by train.
 A journey between Porto and Lisbon takes 3 hours.